dzackgarza/Notes/Graduate/Advisor Notes.md

 Not useful yet, because we don't know what $\mathrm{BDiff}$ is.

 Some serious math, theorem of Eels-Earle 1969:
-- Diffeos isotopic to the identity
+- For surfaces $g\geq 2$, the diffeos isotopic to the identity

 ---